Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

 \subsection{Exact Transformation with Interventionals}

 Researchers have been interested in the question of when two models---potentially defined on different signatures---are compatible with one another in the sense that they could both accurately describe the same target causal phenomena.
-The next definition presents a generalization of the notion of `exact transformation' from \cite{Rubinstein2017}.
+The next definition presents a deterministic variant of the notion of `exact transformation' from \cite{Rubinstein2017} (see also Def.
+3.5 in \citealt{BackersHalpern2019}), generalized to interventionals.
 The other notions we study in this paper---namely, bijective translation and constructive abstraction---are special cases of exact transformation.

 \begin{definition} Let $\model, \model^*$ be causal models and let $(\intals, \circ)$ and $(\intals^*, \circ)$ be two intervention algebras where $\intals$ and $\intals^*$ are interventionals on $\model$ and $\model^*$, respectively.
 Furthermore, let $\setmap: \values{\allvars} \to \values{\allvars^*}$ and $\intmap: \intals \to \intals^*$ be two partial surjective functions where $\intmap$ is $\leq$-preserving; that is, $\omega(\mathbb{I}) \leq \omega(\mathbb{I}')$ whenever $\mathbb{I} \leq \mathbb{I}'$.